2016 Conundrum Rose

 This Conundrum Rose has a high acidity, medium body and medium intensity of flavors within the flavor profile.
 The flavor profile consists of strawberry and watermelon flavors along with a grapefruit/citrus component.
 The finish was medium in length with strong minerality.

-The Conundrum Rose by Conundrum Wines was one of our top two rose’s of Summer 2018.
-Full of fruit flavor, but not sweet.
-It was perfect for the 85-degree late Saturday evening we decided to open this bottle.
+The Conundrum Rose by Conundrum Wines was one of our top two rose’s of Summer 2018 as it had balance and a higher intensity level.
+We wish it could have had a little more complexity and finish last a bit longer, but it was full of fruit flavor, which did not disappoint.
+This wine is perfect for the 85-degree late Saturday evening we decided to open this bottle.
 Great showing from Conundrum on their new project!